LorenzoSciara/SDV-AWS-Thesis/Project/Lorenzo_Device/README.md

 # Lorenzo_Device

 This is the Hawkbit device project.
 It is used to simulate a device vehicle that downloads update from Hawkbit server.
+The Device Simulator could run on ubuntu 22.0 or on arm ruspberry.
 The project follows the following schema:

 ```bash
 thesis-repository/